mdanb/epigenetic_effects_on_mutational_landscape/paper/README.md

 Instructions analogous to those for 1C.

 ### Sup Fig 2B
+Run the command below the Supplementary Fig2B comment.
+This will create

 ## Supplementary Fig 3
 Instructions analogous to those for 1C.